 Can an app detect COVID-19 cough?

-New artificial intelligence (AI) technology may be able to distinguish COVID-19 cough from other types of cough, per
+New artificial intelligence (AI) technology may be able to distinguish COVID-19 cough from other types of cough, according to

 While this tool can’t make a clinical diagnosis, it can help people and doctors more effectively screen for COVID-19.
 Clinical trials are underway to help develop this technology.